 Social anxiety is an inconvenient disorder in many situations in life.
 But for a student, it can be especially difficult.
 School is a place where social interaction is not only expected but required.
 It is a place where being judged and criticized by others is routine, and where struggling to cope with social situations and feedback can result in negative feedback that makes it more challenging to overcome social stresses.

 This article will discuss the various challenges posed at school for students with social anxiety, and how to handle them.

 Problems Associated With School Anxiety

 Social anxiety disorder at school can be a serious problem.
 It is also one that is self-sustaining.
 Below, we'll take a look at some of the reasons that people experience social anxiety at school.
-However, if you're looking to treat it, make sure you take my free 7-minute anxiety test now.

 The following are some examples of both ways the ways that children experience school anxiety and what happens if it goes untreated:

 Going to Class/Absences

 Attending class means being forced into in a room full of other students for hours at a time, every day.